7 Best Accessible Design Tools in 2025

 At AudioEye, we often talk about the importance of alt text — and for good reason:

-• Descriptive alt text is a critical part of the browsing experience for people who use screen readers.
+• Descriptive alt text is a critical part of the browsing experience for people who use assistive technologies such as screen readers.

-• Companies still get alt text wrong all the time.
+• Companies get alt text wrong all the time.

 It’s a lot of fun to play with, but it’s also a good way to check your alt text.
 Remember: AI image generators are extremely literal.
 If you plug in your alt text and the resulting images look nothing like your image, you may want to revisit your description.